 That’s why companies needing a problem-solver who can go the courthouse right now call Monica Latin.
 Clients know Monica to be a quick thinker who can size up a situation and map out the best solution both in the short-term race to the courthouse and over the long haul of a complex dispute.
 She knows how to maintain control in the midst of chaos.
 And clients know she’ll make their business her own.

 Whether she’s on her feet in district court, crafting an appeal (she’s Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization), or helping another attorney size up the competition, she’s ready to excel.
-The proof: spots on the Texas Super Lawyers list of Top 50 women attorneys in the state and D Magazine’s list of best business litigators in Dallas, among many other accolades.
+The proof: spots on the Texas Super Lawyers list of Top 100 attorneys in the state and the Best Lawyers in America, among many other accolades.

 Monica also has gained a national reputation for her expertise in electronic discovery, taking leadership roles in both the American Bar Association and the Sedona Conference on the subject.
 She’s a leader inside the firm as well, where she serves on the firm’s Executive Committee and previously chaired its Business Litigation practice group.